EV Tax in Nepal Remains Same for 2082/2083 [Updated]

 Understanding Nepal's EV Tax: Its Impact and Purpose

 Buying a new EV in Nepal means understanding your EV taxes.
-Continue with the blog to learn about the latest EV tax in Nepal, the changes in recent years, and its effects on full EV adoption.
+Continue with the blog to learn about the latest EV tax in Nepal, the changes in the recent 4 years, and its effects on full EV adoption.

 Understand the EV Tax in Nepal

 Taxes are levied on the items when they are bought and sold.
 They are the major source of revenue for the country.
 Since most of the vehicles on the roads in Nepal are imports from other countries, the government of Nepal (GoN) applies several taxes, such as customs duty, excise duty, and value-added tax (VAT).
 Every electric vehicle is subjected to these EV taxes in Nepal.
+Although the EV tax in Nepal had a comparative rise in the last few years, the EV tax for fiscal year 2082/2083 remains unchanged compared to the last fiscal year of 2081/2082.

 Types of Vehicle Taxes in Nepal